kliu128/kliu.io/content/post/knoweth-teavm-first-look.md

 }

 ...
+public UserView() {
     UserService r = RESTClient.factory(UserService.class).createResource("");
     BackgroundWorker worker = new BackgroundWorker();
     worker.run(() -> {
         try {
             // Should make a POST request to /login with JSON body r.login(new LoginBody("bob", "bob"));
         } catch (Exception e) {
             e.printStackTrace();
         }
     });
+}
 ```

-Issue #1 is that you _need_ to make the login request from a `BackgroundWorker`, a class that Flavour uses to run background methods and update bound templates afterward, leveraging TeaVM's async support.
+~~Issue #1 is that you _need_ to make the login request from a `BackgroundWorker`.~~ In this _specific case_, you need to make this request from an asynchronous context.
+In this example, it uses a BackgroundWorker, a class that Flavour uses to run background methods and update bound templates afterward, leveraging TeaVM's async support.
 (That's right: TeaVM added green threads to Java.
 In JavaScript.)
-This is not documented on their [REST client docs][] (although it is on their [advanced UI components page][]); I only figured it out by coming across a chance Google Groups post.
+This is not documented on their [REST client docs][] (although it is on their [advanced UI components page][] and is explained more on [their coroutines page](http://teavm.org/docs/runtime/coroutines.html)); I only figured it out by coming across a chance Google Groups post.

 The second issue is this one:

 ![fetch request fails with Java exception thrown](/images/2019-07-22-knoweth-teavm-first-look/java-exception-thrown.png)

-An error whose undescriptiveness rivals babel-transpiled asynchronous JavaScript code.
+An error whose ~~undescriptiveness rivals babel-transpiled asynchronous JavaScript code~~.
+(Correction: Babel code is actually worse, since it doesn't preserve the stack trace, while TeaVM does so.)
 The core issue is actually _not_ a Java exception; rather, it's a JavaScript error from within standard library `RequestImpl` code, hence why it provides no description of what the error is.
-The REST client attempts, in 0.6.0-dev-816, to call a JS function that does not exist (`otfri_RequestImpl_send0`), and it fails with the JavaScript error `otfri_RequestImpl_send0 is not defined`.
-The only way I've been able to fix this is to roll back to Java 8 + TeaVM 0.5.1, which fixes the problem.
+The REST client attempts, in 0.6.0-dev-816, to call a JS function that does not exist (`otfri_RequestImpl_send0`), and it fails with the JavaScript error `otfri_RequestImpl_send0 is not defined`. ~~The only way I've been able to fix this is to roll back to Java 8 + TeaVM 0.5.1, which fixes the problem.~~ The underlying problem is that you can't use unstable TeaVM (0.6.0) with stable Flavour (0.1.0); upgrade Flavour to 0.2.0-dev.
 (Issue reference: [#407](https://github.com/konsoletyper/teavm/issues/407).)

 As a whole, there also doesn't appear to be a way to make low-level HTTP requests (e.g. setting headers) other than by writing JavaScript bindings in Java (which is also woefully underdocumented.)